AnPatapain/PROD-Fullstack-Boilerplate/README.md

 - Build and start Docker container for backend, frontend (both in one container)
 - Build and start Docker container for Nginx as Reverse Proxy to handle backend and frontend request.
 #### Production
+In production mode:
+- Frontend is built to single javascript file and served by Nginx
+- Backend is transpiled from Typescript to Javascript to be run
+- The mock data will not be seed

 To run application in production mode
 ``` bash
 ./scripts/run.sh prod